-(Reason: Maintains wording from 2006 Code to ensure these critical devices are available in an emergency incident.)
+(Reason: Additional guidance based on legacy language to ensure these critical devices are available in an emergency incident.)

-\\Section 509.1.2; add new Section 509.1.2 to read as follows:
+Section 509.1.2; add new Section 509.1.2 to read as follows:

 509.1.2 Sign Requirements.
 Unless more stringent requirements apply, lettering for signs required by this section shall have a minimum height of 2 inches (50.8 mm) when located inside a building and 4 inches (101.6 mm) when located outside, or as approved by the fire code official.
 The letters shall be of a color that contrasts with the background.